 Car camping is growing in popularity across Europe.
-Whether you’re on a long road trip, saving on accommodation, or just testing the simplicity of sleeping in your car, the challenge is always the same: where can you safely and legally spend the night?
+Whether you’re on a long road trip, saving on accommodation, or testing the simplicity of sleeping in your car, the challenge is always the same: where can you safely and legally spend the night?
 The answer depends on your style of travel.
-Some prioritize getting from A to B as efficiently as possible, others combine destination with journey and prefer scenic detours, while a third group embraces full overlanding and off-road adventures.
+Some prioritize covering distance as efficiently as possible, others combine destination with journey and prefer scenic detours, while a third group embraces full overlanding and off-road adventures.

 1. Functional: Motorway Service Areas

-If your goal is simple—cover distance with minimal detours—then motorway rest areas are the most functional option.
+If your goal is simple (cover distance with minimal detours), motorway rest areas are the most practical option.
 In Spain and Portugal these are called Áreas de Servicio, in France they’re known as Aires.
-They’re lit, open 24/7, often with fuel, bathrooms, and cafés.
+They’re lit, open 24/7, and typically have fuel, bathrooms, and cafés.
 Truckers and long-haul drivers use them routinely, so car campers blend in easily.

 Pros: Safe, monitored, quick in/out.